João Sousa: 2013: Breakthrough in the ATP

 Sousa's breakthrough title came at the Malaysian Open, in the early rounds of which he defeated Ryan Harrison and Pablo Cuevas.
 In the quarterfinals, Sousa defeated world No. 4 David Ferrer in straight set; Sousa's first career win over a top-10 player.
 Then, he qualified to his first ATP tour level final after getting past Jürgen Melzer in three sets.
 Sousa beat Frenchman Julien Benneteau in three sets in the final after saving one match point, becoming the first Portuguese player to win an ATP World Tour singles tournament.
 He also became the highest ranked Portuguese ever, climbing from No. 77 to No. 51.
 The previous record holder was Rui Machado, who was world No. 59 in 2011.
 Sousa officially entered the top 50 for the first time on 7 October 2013.

 In October, Sousa had a first-round loss at the Kremlin Cup and a second round appearance at the Valencia Open.
-After beating Guillermo Garcia-Lopez in the first round, Sousa lost to 2013 Wimbledon semifinalist Jerzy Janowicz.
+After beating Guillermo García López in the first round, Sousa lost to 2013 Wimbledon semifinalist Jerzy Janowicz.
 Sousa finished his 2013 season by being eliminated from the Paris Masters in the qualifying round.
 At world No. 49, he became the first Portuguese to finish the season in the top 50.
 In November, Sousa was nominated for the 2013 Portuguese Sportsman of the Year award, losing to cyclist Rui Costa.
 At the same ceremony, he was named Tennis Personality of the Year by the Portuguese Tennis Federation.